-All the required application requirements and materials are listed on the program’s admissions webpage and must be submitted to the International Center.
+All the required application requirements and materials are listed on the program’s admissions webpage and must be submitted to the Graduate and Professional Center.
 Each department will determine the admittance of an applicant.Graduate Admission Requirements

 English Proficiency Requirements